What is a Pathology Report?

 Try not to focus on any one item in the report since it’s the sum of all the information that’s most important to your prognosis and treatment.

-Pathology reports are written in medical language because they are prepared for doctors.
+Pathology reports are written in medical language because they are prepared for health care providers.
 This can make some of the wording hard to understand.

-Your physician (either your surgeon or your oncologist) will go over the main findings of the report with you and answer any questions you may have.
+Your health care provider (either your surgeon or your oncologist) will go over the main findings of the report with you and answer any questions you may have.

 Learn about the contents of a pathology report.